queil/rooz/README.md

   one image to another.
 A workaround could be to drop the home dir volume so that it gets recreated with the new content, however that way we lose things like `.bash_history`.
 To be resolved...

-* auto-resizing rooz session to fit the terminal window (if resized) is not implemented
+* auto-resizing rooz session to fit the terminal window (if resized) is not implemented.
+Workaround: exit the container, resize the window to your liking, enter the container.

 ## Running with Podman